stevewlrls/strapi-facebook-feed/README.md

 ## Caveats

 Once the plugin has been activated for the first time, content types can no longer be modified via the schema definitions within the plugin code.
-This is a feature of Strapi.
+This is a feature of Strapi (v4).

-The admin pages for the plugin (settings and home panel) are only available to users with 'Administrator' role.
+The admin pages for the plugin (settings and home panel) are only available to users with 'Super administrator' role.
 This is again 'by design' and helps protect both sensitive data (app details) and correct operation of the plugin.